KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Experiments

 \subsection{Task Planning under Partial Observability}

 To evaluate robustness under environmental uncertainty, we consider partial observability by omitting 12 critical objects (e.g., \textit{Tomato}, \textit{Laptop}) from the initial world model, requiring VLM-driven object discovery and replanning.
-As shown in Fig.~\ref{fig:parial_observability}, our method achieves a TCR of $64.0\%$ and a GCR of $74.0\%$, substantially outperforming \emph{LaMMA-P}, which attains a TCR of $12.0\%$ and a GCR of $36.1\%$ due to plan inconsistency.
+Our method achieves a TCR of $64.0\%$ and a GCR of $74.0\%$, substantially outperforming \emph{LaMMA-P}, which attains a TCR of $12.0\%$ and a GCR of $36.1\%$ due to plan inconsistency.

 These results demonstrate the effectiveness of our replanning mechanism in dynamically updating the knowledge graph as new entities are perceived.
 The remaining gap relative to full-observability settings highlights challenges in active perception, where VLM recognition errors and suboptimal viewpoints can hinder reliable object identification in cluttered scenes.
 Despite these limitations, integrating VLM feedback into graph-based planning yields significantly more robust long-horizon task execution than existing baselines.